saeg/road2fault/README.md

 - list_dci_NODE_OCHIAI_BY_REQUIREMENT.xml-debug

 In case of Tarantula, the files has the description TARANTULA instead of OCHIAI.
-The report files of both heuristics must be inside the folder.
+The report files of all 62 faults from both heuristics must be inside the folder to execute the extractor.

-## Running the CH-ICD extractor from command line
+## Running the Filtering Strategies Calculator from command line

 1. There are two versions of the extractor:
-- **ch-icd-ls.jar**: Extract the results for the LS strategy
+- **ch-icd-ls.jar**: Extract the results for the LS strategy, available [here](https://drive.google.com/open?id=0B2Vc3U9nBKO_TG44STZRdE9vdVU)
-- **ch-icd-fb.jar**: Extract the results for the FB strategy
+- **ch-icd-fb.jar**: Extract the results for the FB strategy, available [here](https://drive.google.com/open?id=0B2Vc3U9nBKO_Q1V3VmFpM25IRkU)

 For both jars you must pass the path to the root folder that contains the report files.
 ```bash
 java -jar ch-icd-ls.jar "/home/user/experiments/"
 ```

-### CH-ICD extractor's output:
+### Filtering Strategies Calculator's output:

 1. A csv file (ch-icd-output-fb.csv or ch-icd-output-ls.csv) with the number of blocks and methods inspected until reach the fault by technique (ICD-LS, CH-LS, ICD-FB, CH-FB, and BL), by effort budget (1 - 100) and by different